-14. Go back to Development -> Modules and edit () the Tools module.
-Switch to its User interface tab, select the root of the tree (Tools) and click New element.
+14. Go back to Development -> Modules and Edit () the Tools module.
+Switch to its User interface tab, select Custom in the Tools tree and click New element.
 Enter the following details:

 15. We will use UI personalization to enable access to this module only to members of certain roles.
 For this to work, UI personalization needs to be enabled.
 With the new UI element still selected, switch to the Roles tab and enable the element for members of the CMS Basic users and CMS Desk Administrators roles.

-16. Go to CMS Desk -> Administration -> Permissions and choose Permission type: Modules with Permission matrix: My module.
-Grant the Read permission to the CMS Basic users role and both the Get time and the Read permissions to the CMS Desk Administrators role:
+16. Go to CMS Desk -> Administration -> Permissions and choose Permission for: Module / My module.
+Grant the Read permission to the CMS Basic users role and both the Read and Get time permissions to the CMS Desk Administrators role:

 17. Now go to CMS Desk -> Tools logged in as administrator (with blank password).
-You can see the My module item at the bottom of the left menu.
+As you can see, the My module item is now available in the menu.
 Click it and you will see your form created in steps 3-9.
-When you click the button, current date and time gets displayed.
+When you click the Get time button, the current date and time is displayed.

-18. Now try logging in as andy (with blank password) and go back to CMS Desk -> Tools.
+18. Finally, try logging in as Andy (with blank password) and go back to CMS Desk -> Tools.
 Andy is a member of the CMS Basic users role.
-In step 18, you configured that members of this role have only the Read permission necessary for the module to be displayed (ensured in step 6), but not the Get time permission necessary for the button functionality.
+In step 16, you configured that members of this role have only the Read permission necessary for the module to be displayed (ensured in step 6), but not the Get time permission necessary for the button functionality.
 Try clicking it, you will see the access denied message that you defined in step 9.

 Exporting custom modules